 Anyone who really loves show business eventually has a “come to Fosse” moment.
-You know you’re a real convert to the choreographer and director when you come around on “All That Jazz,” his bombastic meta-movie biography-musical, and you know you’re a real cult member when you come around on his last film, “Star 80,” about slain porn star Dorothy Stratten.
-(I’ve yet to achieve that status.)
+You know you’ve become a true convert to the choreographer and director when you come around on “All That Jazz,” his bombastic meta-movie biography-musical.
+And you know you’ve gone ahead and joined his cult when you come around on his last film, “Star 80,” about slain porn star Dorothy Stratten.
+(I’ve yet to unlock that level.)
 But even if you don’t dig Fosse – even if you don’t consciously know Fosse – chances are good you’ve fallen under his influence.
-Born in 1927 (he would have celebrated his ninetieth birthday last Friday), his signature style didn’t just indelibly stamp the world of dance.
+Born in 1927, his signature style didn’t just indelibly stamp the world of dance.
 It redefined the packaging of sexuality and entertainment, blurring worlds that post-World War II parochialism had strenuously separated.

-I first saw “All That Jazz,” Bob Fosse’s signature directorial effort – though not the one for which he won his one Academy Award – in its initial 1979 run, and was singularly unimpressed.
-(Of course, I was age eight, and more impressed by “The Muppet Movie.”)
+I first saw “All That Jazz,” Bob Fosse’s signature directorial effort – though not the one that nabbed him a best-directing Oscar – in its initial 1979 run, and was singularly unimpressed.
+Of course, I was age eight, and more impressed by “The Muppet Movie.”
 Years later, I saw what I had missed.
 Buried in the film’s dance sequences, its half-assembled spangled costumes and bare-bones Broadway backstages and editing rooms, was a winking homage to narcissism and its opposite, true communion.
 It was, and is, an amazing cacophony.
-But it is also bloated by his death wish – a courtship of his own demise that he materialized by casting Jessica Lange, one of his many, many girlfriends, in the role of Angelica, a literal angel of death.
+But it is also bloated by his death wish – a courtship with his own demise that he materialized by casting Jessica Lange, one of his many girlfriends, in the role of Angelica, a literal angel of death.

 The issue of women was central for Fosse, as it is for everyone born, really.
-But Fosse was legendarily conflicted, and in dance he explored this conflict so charismatically – charisma is his central legacy – that his expression of these conflicts became a style unto its own.
-He got his start as a teenaged dancer in Chicago strip joints, where he earned money to shore up his financially struggling family.
-Though the flair of those environs forever seared him, the sexual dysfunction did as well; in his fantastic biography Fosse, author Sam Wesson confirms that the “All That Jazz” scene in which a young Joe Gideon (Fosse’s stand-in) ejaculates in his pants right before going on stage at a titty club really happened.
+But Fosse was legendarily conflicted, and in dance he explored this conflict so charismatically – charisma being his central legacy – that his expression of these conflicts became a style unto its own.
+He got his start as a teenaged dancer in Chicago strip joints, where he earned money to shore his financially struggling family.
+Though the flair of those environs forever seared him, their sexual dysfunction did as well; in his fantastic biography Fosse, author Sam Wesson confirms that the autobiographic nature of the “All That Jazz” scene in which a young Joe Gideon (Fosse’s stand-in) ejaculates in his pants right before going on stage at a titty club.

-As Fosse performed for the USO during World War II and then landed in Hollywood, he marshalled his bright blue eyes and rangy limbs to ascend in his career.
-Throughout his life, he romantically partnered with exceptional dancers, often ones more established than he was, and dilly-dallied on the side with any pretty lady who struck his fancy.
-But while womanizing is hardly a new story for mega-accomplished men, what is noteworthy is Fosse remained close with nearly all his dancer-lovers, many of whom also became friends and colleagues with each other.
-His last wife, the powerhouse Gwen Verdon, often worked with Ann Reinking, arguably Fosse’s greatest disciple and, oh yeah, his girlfriend.
+Performing for the USO during World War II and then in Hollywood, Fosse marshalled his bright blue eyes and rangy limbs to ascend in his career.
+Throughout his life, he romantically partnered with exceptional dancers, often ones more established than him, and dilly-dallied on the side with any pretty lady who struck his fancy.
+But while womanizing is hardly a new story for mega-accomplished men, what is noteworthy is Fosse remained close with nearly all his ex-lovers, many of whom also became friends and colleagues with each other.
+His last wife, the powerhouse Gwen Verdon, often worked with Ann Reinking, arguably Fosse’s greatest disciple and definitely his girlfriend.
 It’s as if Fosse wasn’t just creating a harem but the ultimate dance company, one vibrating with lust and love at all times.

 In Fosse’s work flowed the brass tacks of vaudeville (pratfalls, double takes, sleights of hands) and the flourishes of mid-century Tinseltown (gracefully extended limbs, overarched spines), particularly those of Fred Astaire and Busby Berkeley.
 Married with his trademark erosion of the fourth wall, Fosse’s from-the-hip, hat-over-the-eye economy normalized all sorts of transgressions and paved the way for the twenty-first century’s “irony-is-the-new-black” ethos and aesthetic.
-This, despite the fact that he died in 1987, in pretty much exactly the way he foreshadowed in “All That Jazz.”
+This, despite the fact that he died in 1987–and pretty much exactly the manner “All That Jazz” foreshadows.
 (He keeled over from a heart attack near a Washington, D.C., theater while accompanied by Verdon.)

-Every major icon of the last forty years owes much to Bobby, as his friends called him – from Michael Jackson to Liza Minnelli to Madonna to Britney Spears to Lady Gaga and even Beyoncé.
+Every major icon of the last forty years owes Bobby – from Michael Jackson to Liza Minnelli to Madonna to Britney Spears to Lady Gaga and even Beyoncé.
 Fashion would not be fashion without his exposed garter belts and fishnet stockings – more of his backstage-as-front-stage ethos – and it took the world decades to catch up with his matter-of-fact mingling of races and sexualities.
 His integrations didn’t seem intellectually derived so much as a no-muss, no-fuss privileging of talent and originality wherever it could be found.

-As a film director, Fosse may be underrated to this day.
-Though “Cabaret,” his first Hollywood feature, was widely adored from the minute of its release, other films – especially “All That Jazz” and “Sweet Charity” – haven’t always received their due.
+And as a film director, Fosse may be underrated to this day.
+Though “Cabaret,” his first Hollywood feature, was widely adored, other films – especially “All That Jazz” and “Sweet Charity” – haven’t always received their due.
 In the case of “Star 80” and “Lenny,” his oddly unfunny film about comedian Lenny Bruce, this may be fair, though both tear into American hypocrisies with an admirable zeal.
 But “Charity” and “Jazz” take their cues from Fosse’s choreography with an acumen that is widely imitated.
 In “Requiem for a Dream,” director Darren Aronofsky ripped off the repetition of “Jazz”‘s sad-clown morning ritual, and director Michael Bennett won all kinds of awards for “A Chorus Line,” his musical about a Broadway tryout, though the first ten minutes of “Jazz” covers the same ground with infinitely more panache.